 “Saying that chiropractic changed my life is an understatement,” says Nadine, a Ukiah, Calif., native.
-“It wasn’t until I was adjusted by a chiropractor near my hometown (Dr. Richard Naval, a 1996 West Campus alumnus) that I experienced relief and actually felt like a woman in her twenties again.
-His professional style and smooth adjustments stimulated the thought that maybe I could be just as proficient and smooth at adjusting as Dr. Naval if I also attended the West Campus.”
+“It wasn’t until I was adjusted by a chiropractor near my hometown (Dr. Richard Naval, a 1996 San Jose, Calif., Campus alumnus) that I experienced relief and actually felt like a woman in her twenties again.
+His professional style and smooth adjustments stimulated the thought that maybe I could be just as proficient and smooth at adjusting as Dr. Naval if I also attended Palmer.”

-Before making her final decision, Nadine was introduced to several other local Palmer graduates, including other West alumni.
+Before making her final decision, Nadine was introduced to several other local Palmer graduates, including other San Jose, Calif., Campus alumni.

 “Their skills were just as impressive.
-Plus, they all had fond memories of their time at Palmer West,” said Nadine, who earned her B.S. (clinical nutrition) from UC-Davis in 2009, prior to commencing her chiropractic studies at Palmer.
-“The combination of their positive experiences and the Bay Area location motivated me to choose Palmer’s West Campus.
+Plus, they all had fond memories of their time at Palmer,” said Nadine, who earned her B.S. (clinical nutrition) from UC-Davis in 2009, prior to commencing her chiropractic studies at Palmer.
+“The combination of their positive experiences and the Bay Area location motivated me to choose Palmer’s San Jose, Calif., Campus.
 I have never thought twice about that decision.
 Now I look forward to the opportunity of helping others experience the life-changing health benefits of chiropractic care—just as it changed my life.”

-In the photo: Nadine (left) and Brigadier General Becky Halstead (Ret.) during the general’s visit to Palmer’s West Campus.
+In the photo: Nadine (left) and Brigadier General Becky Halstead (Ret.) during the general’s visit to Palmer’s San Jose, Calif., Campus.